How to get Employees to Follow ProceduresEmma Harris

-The ATC platform is Triaster’s process execution platform and it can be used by both organisations that have their processes mapped out and a BPM system in place, and also organisations which have never before thought of what they do as a process.
+Ask The Crowd is Triaster’s process execution platform and it can be used by both organisations that have their processes mapped out and a BPM system in place, and also organisations which have never before thought of what they do as a process.

-The organisations which have agreed their processes can easily build them into the ATC platform and those which don’t, can discuss and agree them as part of the ATC set up.
+The organisations which have agreed their processes can easily build them into the Ask The Crowd and those which don’t, can discuss and agree them as part of the Ask The Crowd set up.

-Your processes are set up as lifecycles within ATC, so that employees are taken through the process step-by-step.
+Your processes are set up as lifecycles within Ask The Crowd, so that employees are taken through the process step-by-step.
 This ensures that:

 - Everyone has to follow the correct process